 TRICARE Reserve Select Health Insurance: TRICARE Reserve Select is a premium-based plan, available worldwide for Selected Reserve, (U.S. Armed Forces Reserve and National Guard Service members) and their Families who meet the following qualifications:

 Not covered under the Transitional Assistance Management Program

 Not eligible for or enrolled in the Federal Employees Health Benefits (FEHB) program or currently covered under FEHB, either under their own eligibility or through a Family member

 The plan provides comprehensive health care coverage when a Service member is not activated and covered by active duty TRICARE benefits.

 U.S. Department of Veterans Affairs Life Insurance: The VA provides valuable life insurance benefits to Veterans, active and reserve component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
 The VA provides the following life insurance benefit programs:

 Servicemembers' Group Life Insurance Traumatic Injury Protection Program (TSGLI)

 Service-Disabled Veterans’ Life Insurance (S-DVI)

-State Sponsored Life Insurance (SSLI) for Colorado National Guard Service Members: The SSLI program is offered through the National Guard Association of Colorado to Colorado National Guard Service members.
-This program is made up of several voluntary group life policies and is designed to help meet the needs of National Guard Service members and their Families.
+State Sponsored Life Insurance (SSLI) for Colorado National Guard Service Members: SSLI offered through the National Guard Association of Colorado to Colorado National Guard Service members is made up of several voluntary group life policies that are designed to help meet the needs of National Guard Service members and their Families.
 Every member of the Colorado National Guard is covered with $1,000 SSLI at no cost to the Service member.

 Key Benefits of the SSLI: